GEOG 1300. People, Place and the Envrnmt. 3 Hours.

 GEOG 4360.
 Cultural Field Study.
 3 Hours.

-This course focuses on a number of topics and concepts that fall within the sub-discipline of cultural geography.
+Students focus on a number of topics and concepts that fall within the sub-discipline of cultural geography.
 Students engage in place-based learning, with the primary emphasis being a field experience that directly exposes students to processes and concepts introduced and discussed in the classroom.
-These include migration, urbanization, economic transformations, demographic change, social and technological change, racial segregation, civil rights, heritage tourism and other topics.
+These may include migration, urbanization, economic transformations, demographic change, social and technological change, racial segregation, civil rights, heritage tourism and other topics.
 Writing enhanced.

 GEOG 4361.
 Geographic Information Systems for Public Health.
 3 Hours.

-This course covers the theory and application of Geographic Information Systems (GIS) for public health.
-It includes an overview of the principles of GIS in public health and practical experience in its use.
-In addition, it covers the application of GIS mapping and analyzing the geographic distribution of populations at risk and health outcomes.
+Students cover the theory and application of Geographic Information Systems (GIS) for public health.
+Topics include an overview of the principles of GIS in public health and practical experience in its use.
+In addition, students cover the application of GIS mapping and analyzing the geographic distribution of populations at risk and health outcomes.
 The practical component involves the use of desktop GIS software packages.

 Prerequisite: GEOG 2464 or HLTH 3350 or HLTH 3360.